ShaheenHossain/eagle-12.1/doc/webservices/iap.rst

 In-App Purchase
 ===============

-In-App Purchase (IAP) allows providers of ongoing services through Eagle ERP apps to be compensated for ongoing service use rather than — and possibly instead of — a sole initial purchase.
+In-App Purchase (IAP) allows providers of ongoing services through Eagle apps to be compensated for ongoing service use rather than — and possibly instead of — a sole initial purchase.

-In that context, Eagle ERP acts mostly as a *broker* between a client and an Eagle ERP App Developer:
+In that context, Eagle acts mostly as a *broker* between a client and an Eagle App Developer:

-* Users purchase service tokens from Eagle ERP.
+* Users purchase service tokens from Eagle.
-* Service providers draw tokens from the user's Eagle ERP account when service is requested.
+* Service providers draw tokens from the user's Eagle account when service is requested.

 .. attention::

-    This document is intended for *service providers* and presents the latter, which can be done either via direct JSON-RPC2_ or if you are using Eagle ERP using the convenience helpers it provides.
+    This document is intended for *service providers* and presents the latter, which can be done either via direct JSON-RPC2_ or if you are using Eagle using the convenience helpers it provides.

 Overview